 5. Comfortable pants

 Take versatile bottoms like pants that are comfortable for both city exploration and outdoor activities.
-I usually take black leggings that I can use for hiking and also for the city.
+I usually wear black leggings that I can use for hiking and also for the city.
 Alternatively, I also take lightweight hiking pants that have zipped-out legs and I can quickly convert them into shorts.

 If you plan on hiking, also take waterproof trousers.